longfish/files/README.md

 # files
-Just use to store some small pictures and files for my personal website.
+Just store some small pictures and files for my personal website.